nicopap/cuicui/richtext/README.md

 - [X] fab resolve + fab_derive: Nested fields handling, modifying (.foo → .foo.x + .foo.y)
 - [X] fab resolve: Lightweight dumb resolver
 - [ ] fab resolve: Test MinResolver
-- [ ] richtext trackers: Cleanup error handling
+- [X] richtext trackers: Cleanup error handling
 - [X] fab_parse post_process: Cleanup error handling (major issue)
-- [ ] bevy_fab trackers: Manage when cached entity changes/not accessible
+- [X] bevy_fab trackers: Manage when cached entity changes/not accessible
 - [X] bevy_fab trackers: Cleanup module tree
-- [ ] bevy_fab trackers: Check is_changed of resources and components before updating binding
+- [X] bevy_fab trackers: Check is_changed of resources and components before updating binding
-- [ ] bevy_fab trackers: Check that the target field changed before updating binding
 - [ ] bevy_fab trackers: Test the reflection-component-based trackers
 - [ ] fab parse: review the informal_grammar.md file
 - [ ] richtext: Text2d support
 - [ ] richtext: Modify a Vec<&mut Text> over TextSections, to allow all kind of effects
+- [ ] fab_parse: Consider using a `View<Box<Fn(&mut Style)>>` for styling
+    - This would make it very much like bindings, which is cool
+    - Would allow local styles, which is more sensible than having to define them not where they are used.
 - [X] richtext: way to apply the same Modify in series, by splitting text word/character
 - [X] richtext split: figure out why this isn't rendered nicely.
 - [X] richtext parse: Implement b2m (binding to modifier) probably with a smallvec of